Gaara: Creation and conception

 Naruto author Masashi Kishimoto created Gaara as a foil to the series' protagonist, Naruto Uzumaki.
 Naruto and he have a similar background: he was rejected by his peers and fellow villagers for being the host of One-Tailed beast, Shukaku, a situation that Kishimoto describes as "very much like Naruto's".
 Gaara's development from this state into a highly withdrawn, sadistic character was intended to induce sympathy for him from readers, as it was contrasted against Naruto's development into a cheerful troublemaker.
 Additionally, his design was designed to look like the Tanuki since Kishimoto thought that it would make him a good rival for Naruto's Nine-Tailed Demon Fox since several parts from the Shukaku were considered by Kishimoto to be opposite ones from the Demon Fox.

 Gaara's backstory became one of Kishimoto's favorite stories from Part I; Kishimoto had to revise his illustrations in such chapters as he wanted readers to understand more of Gaara's mental state.
 The character was originally going to be called Kotarou Fuuma, but Kishimoto's editor highly refused to give him that name.
 As a result, he was given the name Gaara why he felt more suitable to the fact he always uses sand.
 By 2013, Kishimoto stated he still did not understand why such name was discarded.
 Nevertheless, he refrained from giving him a complete name like Gaara Yuzawa.
 Another early name was a younger child named "Kumomaru" but was avoided by Kishimoto.
 However, after multiple changes, he became Gaara.
 Due to his importance in the manga as a result of being Naruto's foil, Kishimoto added the kanji for "love" in his head to complement his name (part of Gaara's name can be read as "love").

 Gaara's initial attire, along with the costumes of his siblings, was difficult for Kishimoto to draw on a weekly basis.
 Because of this, Kishimoto gave the three of them simpler costumes towards the end of Part I; Gaara received an outfit with an upright collar.
 In addition to being easier to draw, it was used to demonstrate the change in relationship between Gaara and Naruto following their previous fight.
 Kishimoto cites The Matrix, one of his favorite movies, as an inspiration for Gaara's new costume, and he considers it to be his favorite costume of the three siblings.
 For Part II, there was a scene where an antagonist Deidara was sitting on Gaara's body.
 This shot was inspired by Akira, a manga by Katsuhiro Otomo that Kishimoto was a fan of.

 In the Japanese version of Naruto's animated versions Akira Ishida voices Gaara.
 Liam O'Brien takes his place for the English dub.
 The Western actor, before being selected to voice Gaara, had already heard about the series' popularity.
 O'Brien went for an early audition in Los Angeles with hopes of doing Gaara's voice but failed it.
-However, Brien later went through another audition and got Gaara's role.
+However, O'Brien later went through another audition and got Gaara's role.